 Seasoned, Compassionate Estate Planning Guidance In Anne Arundel County

-Last updated on April 10, 2026
+Last updated on August 4, 2026

 What Is A Revocable Living Trust?

 Simply put, a revocable living trust is a legal document that you create during your lifetime.
 Unlike other estate planning documents and trusts, it allows you to manage your assets now and details how to distribute them among beneficiaries after your passing.
-The ‘revocable’ part means you can change it as your life or wishes change.
+The “revocable” part means you can change it as your life or wishes change.

 Why Choose A Revocable Living Trust?